frangeris/use-requests/README.md

 There is a way to customize headers for all requests, you can use the `useOptions` hook to set headers, options, and other configurations for all requests.

-The `useOptions` function allows you to customize headers following the standard [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) API specification.
+The `useOptions` function allows you to customize options, including headers following the standard [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) API specification.

 All headers are shared across all requests, so you only need to set them once.
 For example, you can set an authorization token for all requests and will be used for all subsequent requests, eg: